gnickm/pcc-adt-node/README.md

 Returns the first segment of type `segmentType` found in [nodengine-hl7][nodengine-hl7-url] parsed message `parsedMessage` or null if the segment is not found.

 ---
+### app.hl7.getAllSegmentsOfType(segmentType, parsedMessage)

+Returns all segments of type `segmentType` found in [nodengine-hl7][nodengine-hl7-url] parsed message `parsedMessage` as an array or an empty array if the segment is not found.

+---
 ### app.hl7.splitDataField(dataFieldString, componentSep = '^', repetitionSep = '~')